-Florida has been named the number one judicial hellhole in the country for 2017-2018.
+For years, Florida has been named a “judicial hellhole.”
 We must provide businesses with a clear and level playing field in the courtroom.
 It is imperative that Florida cultivate a healthy and prosperous arena for commerce to thrive.
-AIF will fight for legal reform that will decrease the cost of litigation and remove unfair and unpredictable barriers for state growth by engaging in the following specific issues:
+AIF SUPPORTS legal reform that will decrease the cost of litigation and remove unfair and unpredictable barriers for state growth by engaging in the specific issues below.

-AIF SUPPORTS legislation establishing a period during which an insurer may investigate and, if warranted, tender policy limits to settle a liability claim.
-An offer of policy limits should be legally sufficient to demonstrate a “good faith effort” by the insurer to settle a liability claim on behalf of its policyholder.
+AIF SUPPORTS legislation establishing a period during which an insurer may investigate a claim and, if warranted, tender policy limits to settle.
+An offer of policy limits should be legally sufficient to demonstrate a “good faith” effort by the insurer to settle in the interests of its policyholder.
 Further, lawyers for claimants should also be held to a good faith standard, and evidence of gamesmanship on their part should preclude an award of extra-contractual damages.